Slash-Point/.github/profile/README.md

 # Welcome to Slash Point

-Slash Point is committed to fostering a community driven effort to secure todays future.
+Slash Point is committed to fostering a community driven effort to secure tommorows future.
 Together we will empower organizations to build trustworthy AI models and respect individual rights to data privacy.

 ----
 The goal of this organization is to publish code and innovate on existing techinques to ensure AI models follow these proposed guidlines: